 With this sign that the country’s recovery may be a slow process, it's prudent for small business owners to consider what this might mean for their finances for the remainder of 2020.

 It’s important to remember that if you don't get enough financial support the first time around, then you will likely need to repeat the process in the future.
-And with many small businesses furloughing their staff - something they can now do until October - chances are that the time needed to apply for a second round of funding could be better spent picking up other activities.
+And, with many small businesses furloughing their staff, chances are that the time needed to apply for a second round of funding could be better spent picking up other activities.

 Stay on top of Government support